ChristianBragado/Front-End-Foundations-Navigation/README.md

-# Front-End-Foundations-Navigation
+# starter-joey-thinkful

-Thinkful Module 18.7 Final work
+This repo contains the starter and solution code for the Joey Thinkful resume exercise.